Umesh-Pai/audition-api/README-Audition-API.md

 - Add unit tests for resilience4j CircuitBreaker and Retry
 - Add fallback methods for CircuitBreaker
 - Add unit tests for negative scenarios
+- Add tests for the controller class using WebMvcTest